kassidyshedd/Winter-Project-BoogieBot/noetic_audio/README.md

 # noetic_audio package
-The noetic_audio package contains two node used for tempo indentification.
+The noetic_audio package contains a node used for tempo indentification.
 This package is intended to be set up as a docker container, containing all required elements.

+This is a ROS1 Noetic docker container.

 ## ROS Nodes
 * `identify_bpm_node`: Inputs a .wav file into shazamio's `recognoze_song` function, which outputs the song title and artist.
 This information is used by Spotipy's `search`